 Welcome to our community of learners, and thank you for choosing Bainbridge State College.
-First opened in 1973 and now located in beautiful state-of-the-art facilities in Bainbridge and Blakely, your community's college is a place where dreams come true.
+First opened in 1973 and now located in beautiful state-of-the-art facilities in Bainbridge, Blakely, and Donalsonville, your community's college is a place where dreams can and do come true.

-Whether you are trying to complete the first two years of another baccalaureate degree, are seeking to improve your job skills and immediately enter or reenter the workforce, or are simply hoping to expand your horizons through continuing education, Bainbridge State College has an academic program that will fit your needs.
-Our highly-qualified faculty are here because they enjoy teaching and changing lives, and they will give you the individual attention you need in order to meet your full potential.
+Whether you are trying to complete a baccalaureate degree, a two-year degree program, seeking to improve your job skills and immediately enter or re-enter the workforce, or are simply hoping to expand your horizons through continuing education, Bainbridge State College has an academic program that will fit your needs.
+Our highlyqualified faculty are here because they enjoy teaching and changing lives, and they will give you the individual attention you need in order to meet your full potential.